-Figure 28 through Figure 31 present the turbidity contour plots and particle tracking model results for the runs using the data-derived turbidity and EC boundary conditions listed in Table 2 and Table 3- RMA-modeled turbidity is in left plot and particle tracking model results are in the right plot.
-The Delta Smelt behavioral model was run November 01, 2011 to February 21, 2012; 50,000 particles were inserted on November 01.
-These plots illustrate that just prior to the forecast period, turbidity was increased throughout the north and central Delta.
-This turbidity quickly decreased due to lower turbidity inflows from the Sacramento by the end of the 2-week forecast period (Figure 31).
-None of the modeled particles reached the export locations during the simulation; however a small number of delta smelt were reported by DFG as being salvaged at the CVP pump locations on January 18, 24-31 (Figure 32).
+Figure 28 through Figure 31 present the turbidity contour plots and particle tracking model results for the runs using the data-derived turbidity and EC boundary conditions listed in Table 2 and Table 3-RMA-modeled turbidity is in the left plot and particle tracking model results are in the right plot.
+The Delta Smelt behavioral model was run November 01, 2011 to February 28, 2012; 50,000 particles were inserted on November 01.
+These plots illustrate that just prior to the forecast period, turbidity increased in the north and central Delta, but then quickly decreased due to lower turbidity inflows from the Sacramento by the end of the 2-week forecast period (Figure 31).
+None of the modeled particles reached the export locations during the simulation; however a small number of delta smelt were reported by DFG as being salvaged at the CVP pump locations in late January 18 and early February, 2012 (Figure 32).